ajheideman/ajheideman.github.io/_pages/about.md

   overlay_image: /assets/images/skyline.jpg
   overlay_filter: 0.5
 ---
-I am a Postdoctoral Research Fellow in the Department of Criminal Justice and Criminology at the University of Wisconsin-Milwaukee.
-I recieved my PhD in political science from the University of Wisconsin-Milwaukee.
+I am a Postdoctoral Research Fellow in the Department of Criminal Justice and Criminology at the <a href="https://uwm.edu/socialwelfare/">Helen Bader School of Social Welfare at the University of Wisconsin-Milwaukee.</a> I recieved my PhD in political science from the <a href="https://uwm.edu/political-science/">University of Wisconsin-Milwaukee.</a>

-Born and raised in South Bend, Indiana, I earned a BA in Political Science from Indiana University South Bend.
+Born and raised in South Bend, Indiana, I earned a BA in political science from Indiana University South Bend.
 Outside of academia, you'll usually find me at the barn hanging out with my horse, Roxy (pictured below looking majestic at sunset).